AndrewKoch/CypressWithTypescript/readme.md

+# Cypress with Typescript
+The is a base repo for Cypress with Typescript support.

+## Initial Setup
+1. Clone the repo into your directory of choice
+2. In `cypress-tests` run `npm i` to install dependencies
+3. Run any cypress command from below and Cypress will validate it's install prior to running.
+The targeted tests (or test running) will then run.

 ## To Run
 When Cypress initializes, it searches for compatible browsers.
 This includes all compatible versions!
 After a browser has been added, reinitialize the test runner or select the browser with the CLI.
 Cypress.io maintains this site which